apapath/Taxi-Prices-EDA/README.md

 This project is part of the **Big Blue Data Academy** curriculum, where I applied various data analysis techniques to uncover meaningful insights for the taxi industry.

+## Why This Analysis Matters

+### Highlight:
+The taxi and rideshare industries are highly competitive, with companies striving to optimize pricing strategies and operational efficiency.
+By understanding the factors that influence taxi trip costs and durations, this analysis aims to provide actionable insights for businesses to:

+- **Improve Profitability**: Identify peak demand periods and adjust pricing dynamically.
+- **Enhance Customer Experience**: Suggest optimal travel times to minimize costs and delays.
+- **Optimize Operations**: Allocate resources efficiently based on traffic and weather patterns.
+- **Support Strategic Decision-Making**: Help stakeholders design data-driven strategies to outpace competitors.

 ## 🔑 Key Highlights

 - **Data Cleaning & Preprocessing** 🧹: Addressed missing values and outliers to ensure clean data for analysis.
 - **Univariate & Bivariate Analysis** 🔍: Examined the distribution of taxi prices and trip durations, as well as their relationships with time, weather, and traffic.
 - **Correlation Analysis** 🔗: Identified significant drivers of taxi trip pricing and duration.